kden/kden.github.io/sunlight-sensor/SensorHardwareV3.md

 I'm working on the next hardware layout, which will let us eliminate the USB battery packs and monitor the battery charge.

+The following diagrams are generated from [Mermaid](https://mermaid.js.org/), a syntax which Claude often uses to define simple diagrams.
+I gave it a list of the connections I'd made and let Claude reformat my connections as Mermaid syntax, then let the Mermaid interpreter render the chart.
+You can use Mermaid to embed text-only diagram descriptions in your markdown pages in GitHub and they are automatically rendered in the web view of your repository.

+Mermaid does not yet support circuit diagrams, so I am using their flowchart type to represent a graph with edges representing current paths.
+I decided to use this because I'm interested in learning more about the usefulness of Mermaid.
+Is it a good accessibility tool for users with vision problems, since it has a clear, textual representation?
+What kinds of diagrams is it good at?

+This isn't a standard circuit diagram, but this format helps me focus on what connections to make.
+Some of the diagram nodes represent pins rather than boards.

 ## Electrical connections
 ```mermaid